 Szentendre is a cute little town that sits on the banks of the Danube Bend, and it’s also one of the easiest day trips you can plan from Budapest.
 Having already spent a few days sightseeing around the capital, we decided we wanted to plan a day escape somewhere quiet but not too far away, and Szentendre fit the bill.

-Being the foodies that we are, we skimped out on the attractions and instead came prepared with a list of restaurants, food stands, a wine cellar and a marzipan museum we wanted to visit.
+Being the foodies that we are, we skipped out on the attractions and instead came prepared with a list of restaurants, food stands, a wine cellar and a marzipan museum we wanted to visit.
 This turned out to be a fun way to explore the town while getting better acquainted with Hungarian cuisine.

-For anyone else who loves their food more than their museums, here’s a look at how we spent the day in Szentendre.
+For anyone else who loves their food more than their museums, here’s a look at how we spent our day trip in Szentendre.
 I hope it’ll give you some ideas for your day trip from Budapest!

 Wandering the town on foot